-This is the third annual report from the RAPTOR scheme detailing direct threats and pressures (other than habitat related threats and pressures) facing birds of prey in Ireland.
+This is the fourth annual report from the RAPTOR scheme detailing direct threats and pressures (other than habitat related threats and pressures) facing birds of prey in Ireland.
 A key objective of the RAPTOR scheme is to provide a platform for informed, targeted and effective approaches in addressing these threats and pressures.

 Poisoning (whether intentional or not) and persecution (always illegal) are of particular concern.
 Poisoning of any wildlife (other than rats or mice) is recorded, because in the vast majority of cases raptors could have ingested the same poison, or fed on prey that had itself been poisoned.
-In 2013, a total of 25 poisoning or bird of prey persecution incidents were confirmed in Ireland.
-This figure is a 47% increase on 17 incidents in 2012, though less than the 33 such incidents recorded in 2011.
-The 25 poison/persecution incidents were comprised of 16 poison incidents (involving 11 birds of prey, 8 gulls (in two incidents), 90 corvids (in three incidents), 12 pigeons (in one incident) and 1 poisoned meat bait) as well as 8 shooting incidents and 1 illegal trapping incident (involving at least 1 bird of prey and 1 corvid).
+In 2014, a total of 34 poisoning or bird of prey persecution incidents were confirmed in Ireland.
+This is the largest number of confirmed incidents since the RAPTOR protocol came into being in 2011 and represents 100% increase on 17 incidents in 2012.
+The 34 poison/persecution incidents were comprised of 29 poison incidents involving 26 birds of prey and 1 corvid (a Raven).
+Of these 29 poison incidents, poisoned meat baits were found in 11 cases.
+In addition, there were 5 separate incidents where birds of prey were shot.
 A number of suspected and unconfirmed incidents were also recorded.
 Such incidents are held on the NPWS RAPTOR database.
-Two examples (suspected persecution of Hen Harrier nests) are mentioned in this report.
 Such cases are as informative and important as confirmed cases in providing data on threats to our raptors.

-Of the raptors confirmed to have been poisoned or persecuted in 2013, the most frequent casualty was Red Kite (7), followed by Peregrine Falcon (5), Common Buzzard (5), Sparrowhawk (2) and White-tailed Sea Eagle (1).
+Of the raptors confirmed to have been poisoned or persecuted in 2014, the most frequent casualty was Common Buzzard (16) followed by Peregrine Falcon (7), Sparrowhawk (3), Kestrel (2), White-tailed Sea Eagle (2), Red Kite (1) and Barn Owl (1).